FIVES: Feature Interaction Via Edge Search for Large-Scale Tabular Data: Introduction

-To possess both of their merits, that is, the interpretability of search-based methods and the efficiency of DNN-based methods, we propose a novel method for automatic feature generation, called \textbf{F}eature \textbf{I}nteraction \textbf{V}ia \textbf{E}dge \textbf{S}earch (FIVES).
+To possess both feature interpretability and search efficiency, in this paper, we propose a novel method for automatic feature generation, called \textbf{F}eature \textbf{I}nteraction \textbf{V}ia \textbf{E}dge \textbf{S}earch (FIVES).
 First, we propose to inductively search for an optimal collection of $(k+1)$-order features from the interactions between the generated $k$-order features and the original features.
 A theoretical analysis (see Proposition~\ref{Proposition: UB of MI between feature product and output}) is provided to explain the intuition behind this search strategy---informative interaction features tend to come from the informative lower-order ones.
 Then we instantiate this inductive search strategy by modeling the features as a \textit{feature graph} and expressing the interactions between nodes as propagating the graph signal via a designed graph neural network (GNN).
 In the defined feature graph, the layer-wise adjacency matrix determines which original features should be selected to interact with which of the features generated by the previous layer.
 In this way, we formulate the task of interactive feature generation as \textit{edge search}---learning the adjacency tensor.
 Inspired by differentiable neural architecture search (NAS)~\cite{liu2018darts,noy2019asap}, we solve the edge search problem by alternatively updating the adjacency tensor and the predictive model, which transforms the trial-and-error procedure into a differentiable NAS problem.
 In particular, the learned adjacency tensor can explicitly indicate which interactive features are useful.
 We also parameterize the adjacency matrices in a recursive way where the dependencies are conceptually required by our search strategy.
 Such kinds of dependencies are ignored by most NAS methods~\cite{zhou2019bayesnas}.
-To validate the proposed method, we compare FIVES with both search-based and DNN-based methods, on five benchmark datasets and two real-world busisness datasets.
-The experimental results demonstrate the advantages of FIVES, as both an end-to-end predictive model and a feature generator for other lightweight predictive models.